LeifHuenderML/Automata/docs/Architecture/architecture.md

 ## Interactions

-- `GameController <-> UIManager`: GameController receives user inputs from UIManager (e.g., menu selections, in-game commands) and updates the game state accordingly.
+- `GameController <-> UIManager`: GameController receives user inputs from UIManager (menu selections, in-game commands) and updates the game state accordingly.
 It also sends state updates to UIManager to reflect changes in the game, such as transitioning between menus and the game scene.
-- `GameController <-> CellManager`: GameController triggers updates in CellManager based on game state (e.g., starting a new simulation, pausing) and user inputs (e.g., modifying cell states, changing simulation parameters).
+- `GameController <-> CellManager`: GameController triggers updates in CellManager based on game state (starting a new simulation, pausing) and user inputs (e.g., modifying cell states, changing simulation parameters).
 - `CellManager <-> RLEngine`: CellManager provides cell grid states to RLEngine for training and strategy application.
 RLEngine, in turn, sends back actions or policy updates that CellManager uses to adjust cell behavior or simulation parameters.
 - `CellManager <-> Environment`: The Environment imposes conditions on the cell grid, such as altering resource availability or introducing hazards.
 CellManager updates cell states based on these conditions, ensuring that the simulation reflects the dynamic interplay between cells and their environment.